 It seems, in general, that sex workers are safer despite engaging in more encounters thanks to the internet.
-Cunningham’s latest research (pdf), with DeAngelo and John Tripp of Baylor, examined the impact that Craigslist’s opening of its “erotic services” advertising section in certain cities had on violence against women.
+Cunningham’s latest research (pdf) examined the impact that Craigslist’s opening of its “erotic services” advertising section in certain cities had on violence against women.
 Craigslist offered these listings in different cities at different times, and the researchers used the variations to identify the causal effect that the platform had on homicides against women.

 They found that the availability of Craigslist’s erotic services led to a 1-17% reduction in homicides, and a modest decline in rape.
 They also found that Craiglist’s service was associated with a higher probability of escorts working independent of an agency and more “incalls,” in which a client travels to meet a sex worker.
 Furthermore, the probability a review contained the word “street” declined after erotic services opened in a city, suggesting that at least some of the increase in the online market came from prostitutes who formerly worked the streets shifting to soliciting indoors.
 The risks are profoundly lower for work arranged via online exchanges.

 How the internet changed the price of sex

 As the information and matching problems that historically plagued this underground market were reduced by the internet, pricing practices changed, too.